 A Living Trust that gives full “outright” ownership of the inherited assets to the beneficiaries (which is exactly what most trusts do), needlessly exposes them to the claims of ex-spouses, creditors, lawsuits, the government and estate taxes.

+A Protective Inheritance Trust (PIT), commonly known as an Inheritance Protection Trust or a Beneficiary Protection Trust, keeps assets in the family after you die.
 Instead of the beneficiaries receiving their inheritance directly, why not keep the money in a special protective trust for them which springs out of your Living Trust when you die.
 With recent law changes, this Protective Inheritance Trust can be controlled by each beneficiary in a way that virtually gives him or her all of the same rights as outright ownership, without the liability exposures that ownership brings.

 A Protective Inheritance Trust (leaving inheritance in trust) is like leaving the money in a personal vault for each beneficiary.
 Only the beneficiary has the key to open and close the vault at will.

 With a “PIT,” your beneficiaries can receive the best of both worlds.
 On the one hand, the beneficiary may have full flexibility and control over his or her own Protective Inheritance Trust (if you wish) – the beneficiary may be his or her own trustee, control how the assets are invested, decide how and when money is distributed, and even direct who may receive the left-over assets when that beneficiary passes away.
 On the other hand, if a crisis is ever happening in the life of a beneficiary, the assets in the trust are protected because technically the beneficiary does not “own” the assets.
 For example, if a divorce happens, your child can “lockdown” the trust assets from the attack of the ex-spouse.
 Yet even in this case, the beneficiary may continue to control his or her inheritance while enjoying additional asset protection.